Demand for COVID-19 tests in Richmond continues to soar as cases rise after holidays

 “We’re seeing an increase in COVID-19 cases currently, as well as an increase in demand for COVID-19 tests,” said Catherine Long, spokesperson for Richmond and Henrico County’s health districts.

-There were nearly 300 new cases in Richmond Tuesday, a slight a drop off from the 350 reported on Christmas Eve, according to state health department data.
+There were nearly 300 new cases in Richmond on Tuesday, a slight drop from the 350 reported on Christmas Eve, according to state health department data.

-The 7-day average is currently 260 new cases, which is the highest it's been for the city since the start of the pandemic in March 2020.
-The previous 7-day average record was 138 cases in mid-January.
+The seven-day average is currently 260 new cases, which is the highest it’s been for the city since the start of the pandemic in March 2020.
+The previous seven-day average record was 138 cases in mid-January.

 The counties of Henrico and Chesterfield, meanwhile, are each averaging more than 300 new daily cases.
-Statewide there were 7,439 new cases reported Tuesday, bringing the state's 7-day average up to 6,736.
+Statewide there were 7,439 new cases reported Tuesday, bringing the state’s seven-day average up to 6,736.

 COVID-19 related deaths statewide remained relatively level throughout December, averaging about 30 per day last Friday.
 The average number of people dying around Christmas last year was 34 each day.